Introduction to IoT: Applications of IoT

-The quality of an individual's life is significantly influenced by their level of fitness and daily physical activity.
-To facilitate fitness monitoring and promote healthier lifestyles, various applications leveraging the IoT have been developed.
-One approach involves utilizing smartphone accelerometer data to assess users' activity levels.
-This data can reveal metrics such as the number of steps taken, the duration of physical activity, and periods of inactivity.
-Wearable fitness trackers are readily available in the market and have gained popularity as convenient devices for monitoring fitness levels.
-Additionally, IoT sensors can be integrated with gym equipment to provide real-time monitoring of individuals' fitness progress.
-For instance, in a notable study \cite{sundholm2014smart}, a ``smart mat'' have been introduced.
-This mat is designed to measure the number of exercise steps performed on its surface, offering valuable insights into users' workout routines.
+\textit{Fitness}\\ Regular physical activity and maintaining a high level of fitness significantly influence the quality of an individual's life.
+Developers have created various applications leveraging the IoT to facilitate fitness monitoring and promote healthier lifestyles.
+These approaches include assessing users' activity levels and revealing metrics, including the duration of physical activity and periods of inactivity, by utilizing smartphone accelerometer data.
+Nowadays, wearable fitness trackers are readily available in the market and have gained popularity as convenient devices for monitoring fitness levels, for instance, smart mats to provide insights into users' workout routines \cite{sundholm2014smart} and fitness assessment and training load monitoring to optimize athletes' hydration strategies \cite{seshadri2019wearable}.

-In the field of sports science, fitness assessment and training load monitoring have proven to be invaluable tools for both coaches and athletes.
-IoT technology enables the continuous and non-invasive monitoring of physiological biomarkers, such as saliva or sweat.
-This data can be leveraged to optimize hydration strategies, ultimately enhancing athletes' overall performance \cite{seshadri2019wearable}.
-These IoT-driven fitness monitoring applications and devices contribute to a more proactive approach to health and fitness, promoting active lifestyles and well-being.